History of IPod in Timeline

 Apple iPod Touch 32GB Space Gray MKJ02LL/A (6th Generation) (Renewed)

-At the Apple Event on September 9, 2009, Phil Schiller announced that total cumulative sales of iPods had exceeded 220 million units.
+At the September 9, 2009 keynote presentation at the Apple Event, Phil Schiller announced total cumulative sales of iPods exceeded 220 million.

-In 2009, an employee killed himself after an Apple prototype went missing, claiming in messages to friends that he had been beaten and interrogated.
+In 2009, an employee at Foxconn killed himself when an Apple prototype went missing, and claimed in messages to friends, that he had been beaten and interrogated.

 2010: iPhone Sales Overtake iPod Sales